parnopaeus/repository-handbook/Policy-and-Documentation.md

 These policies govern the long-term preservation of digital objects contained within and/or delivered by the repository service.
 More discussion of these issues can be found in the Preservation portion of this handbook.

 ### Privacy
 These policies protect the privacy of all users of repository services.
-By default, all repositories abide by the privacy and confidentiality policies of the Cornell University Library; you may wish to consider policies that provide protections above and beyond those.
+Find out if your repositories abide by default the privacy and confidentiality policies of the Library or the Organization; you may wish to consider policies that provide protections above and beyond those.

 ### Student works
 These policies govern the inclusion of student works in the repository.
 While some of these issues are covered in "Collection development and content deposit" above, student works raise special issues, especially around compliance with FERPA.
-Please see the Cornell University Registrar's FERPA page and Cornell Academic Technologies' FERPA and Technology page for additional information, as well as contacting the Copyright Information Center.

 ### Sunsetting content
 This policy governs the decision-making process on whether to retain or remove content.
-This is one of the sparsest areas of policy, as the assumption at CUL tends to be that once something is added to a repository, it will remain there in perpetuity.
+This is one of the sparsest areas of policy, as the assumption at some libraries tends to be that once something is added to a repository, it will remain there in perpetuity.
 But digital collections should be weeded for many of the same reasons that physical collections are, and as such this policy is necessary.
 If the decision is to retain content, see section on Exit Planning, which deals with migrating content to a new platform.

 ### Takedown requests
 These policies govern the response to requests to remove material from repositories, or to redact content from those materials.
-Contacting the Copyright Information Center when crafting these policies, and when responding to specific requests, is advisable.
+Contacting your copyright expert when crafting these policies, and when responding to specific requests, is advisable.
 More discussion of these issues can be found in the Rights Management portion of this handbook.

 Compose, approve and document:
 - [ ] access policy